suchethsikha/food-recipe-mlops/README.md

 This project uses a **YOLOv8 object detection model** trained on food/ingredient images to:

 - Detect ingredients from a **photo** uploaded by the user.
-- (Future extension) Recommend recipes based on detected ingredients using an LLM.
+- Recommend recipes based on detected ingredients using an LLM.

 Built with:
 - **FastAPI** backend.